vsoch/vsoch.github.io/_posts/2019/2019-01-09-github-deploy.md

 If you have a Dockerfile in your repository, then you can build and deploy it, and then generate its tree for Github pages!
-Notice below we've added steps to build and push.
+Notice below we've added steps to login, build, and push.

 ```
 workflow "Deploy ContainerTree Extraction" {